-- Two permanent openings, one within 12" (30.5 cm) of the top and one within 12" (30.5 cm) of bottom of the confined space, Two permanent openings, shall communicate directly or by means of ducts with the outdoors, crawl spaces or attic spaces. - 2.
-One permanent openings, commencing within 12" (30.5 cm) of the top of the enclosure shall be permitted where the equipment has clearances of at least 1" (2.54 cm) from the sides and back and 6" (15.2 cm) from the front of the appliance.
-The opening shall communicate directly with the outdoors and shall have a minimum free area of:
+- Two permanent openings, one within 12 in (30.5 mm) of the top and one within 12 in (30.5 mm) of bottom of the confined space, Two permanent openings, shall communicate directly or by means of ducts with the outdoors, crawl spaces or attic spaces. - 2.
+One permanent openings, commencing within 12 in (30.5 mm)of the top of the enclosure shall be permitted where the equipment has clearances of at least 1 in (2.54 cm) from the sides and back and 6 in (15.24 cm) from the front of the appliance.
+The opening shall communicate directly with the outdoors and shall have a minimum free area of: - a.
+1 square in per 3000 Btu per hour (6.45 cm3 per 0.879 kW) of the total input rating of all equipment located in the enclosure. - Not less than the sum of all vent connectors in the confined space.

-- a.
-1 square in. per 3000 BTU per hour (6.45 cm per 0.879 kW) of the total input rating of all equipment located in the enclosure. - Not less than the sum of all vent connectors in the confined space. - The duct shall be least the same cross-sectional area as the free area of the air supply inlet opening to which it connects. - The blocking effects of louvers, grilles and screens must be given consideration in calculating free area.
-If the free area of a specific louver or grille is not known, refer to Table 11.
+- 3. The duct shall be least the same cross-sectional area as the free area of the air supply inlet opening to which it connects. - 4.
+The blocking effects of louvers, grilles and screens must be given consideration in calculating free area.
+If the free area of a specific louver or a grille is not known.
+Refer to Table 7 to estimate free area.